rozengoza/Online-Patient-Registration-System-/README.md

+<-- refer codes from workingbranch branch for newest updates-->

 ## Online Patient Registration Web Services
 With increase in need of Health Care facility, patients are compelled to waste some of their time in waiting phase.
 This project targets to make Health Services easily accesible to the needy patients, allowing them to register and book appointments at a available time according to their convinience.